carpentries-incubator/ML_with_AWS_SageMaker/episodes/Accessing-S3-via-SageMaker-notebooks.md

 ### Using helper functions from lesson repo
 We have added code to calculate bucket size to a helper function called `get_s3_bucket_size(bucket_name)` for your convenience.
 There are also some other helper functions in that repo to assist you with common AWS/SageMaker workflows.
 We'll show you how to clone this code into your notebook environment.

-**Note**: Make sure you have already forked the lesson repo as described on the [setup page](https://uw-madison-datascience.github.io/ML_with_Amazon_SageMaker/#workshop-repository-setup).
+**Note**: If you haven't already, make sure to fork the AWS_helpers repo as described on the [setup page](https://uw-madison-datascience.github.io/ML_with_Amazon_SageMaker/#workshop-repository-setup).
 Replace "username" below with your GitHub username.

 #### Directory setup
 Let's make sure we're starting in the root directory of this instance, so that we all have our AWS_helpers.py file located in the same path (/test_AWS/scripts/AWS_helpers.py)